 Typically, sauces that aren’t homemade don’t fit very nicely into your big plan to eat clean.
 But there’s a twist when it comes to tomatoes.
 “Tomato products, such as tomato sauce, contain higher levels of cancer-fighting lycopene than fresh tomatoes.
 To gain the best benefits, look for varieties with limited added sugar; sugar should not be one of the top three ingredients) and lower in sodium,” suggests Erin Palinski-Wade, RD, CDE, author of Belly Fat Diet for Dummies.
 “Selecting varieties with less than 140 mg of sodium per serving is the best choice.”

 The corner of Hot Dog Street and Kraut Avenue isn’t exactly the center of skinny town, but this potent condiment is well worth slipping into your diet.
 “This fermented cabbage is full of health benefits,” says Palinski-Wade.
 “Thanks to the fermenting process, sauerkraut is a rich source of probiotics which help to aid digestive health.
 It is also rich in fiber while providing a source of vitamin A and vitamin C. Some studies have found sauerkraut may also offer breast-cancer prevention properties.”
-Noshing on it is also one of the 30 Easy Eating Habits for a Flat Tummy.
+Noshing on it is also one of the eating habits for weight loss.

 Chickpeas and Canned Beans